-Non-core
+Non-core /Secondary Functions

 Schedule 4 Part B COMMENT Schedule 5 Part B COMMENT FROM

 FROM MDB(District

 MDB(District Wide)

 Wide)

 Air Pollution None Beaches and Not or being poorly

 Amusement Facilities performed

 Child Care facilities Not or being Billboards and the None

 poorly performed display of

 advertisements in public

 places

 Municipal Airports Not or being Control of undertakings Not or being poorly

-Non-core Secondary Functions
+Non-core /Secondary Functions

 Schedule 4 Part B COMMENT Schedule 5 Part B COMMENT FROM

 FROM MDB(District

 MDB(District Wide)

 Wide)

-poorly performed that sell liquor to the public performed
+poorly performed that sell liquor to the performed

+public

 Municipal Health None Facilities for the Not or being poorly

-Services accommodation, care and burial of animals performed
+Services accommodation, care performed

+and burial of animals

-Municipal Public Transport Not or being poorly performed None Fencing and fences None
+Municipal Public Not or being Fencing and fences None

+Transport poorly performed

+None

 Municipal Public None Licensing of dogs Not or being poorly

 Works performed

 Pontoons, ferries, Not or being Licensing and control of Not or being poorly

 jetties etc poorly performed undertakings that sell performed

 food to the public

 Trading Regulations Not or being Markets Not or being poorly

 poorly performed performed

 Local Tourism Being poorly Municipal Abattoirs Not or being poorly

 performed performed

 Noise Pollution Not or being poorly

 performed

 Pounds None

 Public Places None

 Street Trading None

 Control of public None

 nuisances

 Local Sports facilities None

-Municipal parks and recreation None
+Municipal parks and None

+recreation

-Funeral parlours and crematoria None
+Funeral parlours and None

+crematoria

 Due to the size of the municipality some of the core function are shared with other local municipalities within the UMDM family of municipalities.
-Some of the non-core functions are performed with the assistance of various government departments and other service delivery agencies e.g. Eskom.
+Some of the non-core functions are performed with the assistance of various government departments and other service deliveryagencies e.g. Eskom.